tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/io_ops.md

 For numbers, this padding takes value 0.
 For strings, this padding is the empty string.
 See `PaddingFIFOQueue` for more info.

+If `allow_smaller_final_batch` is `True`, a smaller batch value than `batch_size` is returned when the queue is closed and there are not enough elements to fill the batch, otherwise the pending elements are discarded.
+In addition, all output tensors' static shapes, as accessed via the `get_shape` method will have a first `Dimension` value of `None`, and operations that depend on fixed batch_size would fail.

 ##### Args: